aaravbmb/DA-ev-analysis-python-project/README.md

 Using Python, Pandas and MatPlotLib libraries, I created various visualization that shows information about the manufacturers, models and location of various EVs and PHEVs to help stakeholders evaluate market decisions.

 ## Business Problem:
+As EVs are gaining traction due to their low running costs and no emissions promise, people are switching over to EVs at a rapid pace in the area of Washington.
+We must determine the share of various EVs an PHEVs within the districts, determining average range as well as top models.

 ## Methodology: